Spain charges pop singer Shakira with tax evasion for a second time and demands more than $7 million

 She has been notified of the charges in Miami, where she lives, according to the statement.

 Shakira is already due to be tried in Barcelona on Nov.
-20 in a separate case that hinges on where she lived between 2012-14.
-In that case, prosecutors allege she failed to pay 14.5 million euros ($15.4 million) in tax.
+20 in a separate case that hinges on where she lived between 2012 and 2014.
+In that case, prosecutors allege she failed to pay 14.5 million euros ($15.4 million) in taxes.

 Spanish tax officials opened the latest case against Shakira last July.
 After reviewing the evidence gathered over the last two months, prosecutors have decided to bring charges.
 No date for a trial was set.